emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 # Change Log
 {:removeInRFC="true" numbered="false"}

+Changes from -16 to -17:

+* Align with ANSSI requirement on the maximum number of plaintext blocks.
+* Added informaion of how small fraction of a bit an attcker can theoretically recover.
+* Editorial changes

 Changes from -15 to -16:

 * Added section on multicast or broadcast allowing use in one-to-many scenarios.
 GCM-SST provides good security in such scenarios.